Podcast

 Again, there's nothing wrong with brands wanting to be aspirational or setting goals for themselves, but it also has to do with content maturity.
 Those brands are on two totally different maturity levels.
 Everyone is at different places in the process.

 And that's something brands get confused about.
 Sometimes they want to create these massive, crazy videos and we have to say, “Hold on a second.
 You haven't done anything yet.
 We have no idea that could work.”
-And some brands need to be more realistic with their expectations for their content.
+And some brands need to be more realistic

 Ronell: This made me think about one of the most interesting talks I've ever had with a prospect who later became a customer of mine.
-We were looking at organic results and he was thinking he should rank above our competitor and I said, “What do you think it would take for you to earn the right to be there?
+We were looking at organic results and he was thinking he should rank above our competitor and I said, “What do you think it would take for you to earn the right to be there?”

 He looked at me askance while I was saying they're there because they've earned the right.
 So I walked him through what they were doing.
 Their page was just so much better optimized.
 Their off-page and on-page SEO was ten times better.
 He saw it once I explained it to him.